REGISTRATION

 Having your entry selected in the lottery makes you an officially registered participant entitled to the following benefits:

-- Portable toilets with hand-washing stations distributed among the community campgrounds.
+• Portable toilets with hand-washing stations distributed among the official campgrounds.

-- Route maps handed out at the community Information Centers and the RAGBRAI Merchandise Trailers.
+• Route maps handed out at the community Information Centers and the RAGBRAI Merchandise and Information Trailers.

-- Bicycle shipping stations at the end of the ride.
+• Opportunity to purchase bicycle shipping at the end of the ride.

-- Gifts for registered support vehicle drivers who attend the training meeting on the Saturday before the ride starts.
+• Support vehicle drivers training meeting on the Saturday before the ride starts.

-- Discounts at food vendors, bicycle repair shops, merchandise booths, and shower facilities for all registered participants displaying their wrist bands.
-Displaying the wrist band also will give you priority for sag service, bicycle shop repairs and many other services.
+• Discounts at food vendors, bicycle repair shops, merchandise booths, and shower facilities for all registered participants displaying their wristbands.
+Displaying the wristband also will give you access to SAG service, bicycle shop repairs and many other services.

-You will need to wear your wristband at all times on the ride for ID purposes and because discounts will be offered to wrist-banded participants by most towns.
+You will need to wear your wristband at all times on the ride for ID purposes and because discounts will be offered to wristbanded participants by most towns.
 Most Official RAGBRAI Vendors will have discounts on food and merchandise.
 In the overnight towns, you will receive discounts for showers, shuttle service and other products.
-Your wristband also will give you priority to sag wagons, bicycle shop repairs and many other services.
+Your wristband also will give you access to SAG wagons, bicycle shop repairs and many other services.

 Parking at the Starting Town and Ending Town

-Participants wishing to leave their vehicles in the starting or the ending town for the week will be provided with the cost and location of a parking area in the Participant Guide for registered riders and also on the RAGBRAI Web site link for the towns.
+The Starting and Ending town of RAGBRAI 2024 will provide long term parking.
+You can find the cost and location of long term parking options in the towns’ section of RAGBRAI.com in May, or in the digital Participant Guide.
 Liability for damage and/or stolen goods is the responsibility of the vehicle owner.
 Long-term parking service will be denied for individuals not registered for RAGBRAI.
 You do not need to purchase a RAGBRAI vehicle pass for this service, but you must be a registered rider.

 Wristband and Bike Band Instructions